Improving National Immunization Program Impact with DHIS2

-Download: Downloadable metadata files are available on the WHO package downloads page.
+Download: Metadata files are available on the WHO package downloads page.

 Guide to DHIS2 and Immunization Evidence and Resources

-Here are just a few examples from a small selection of the countries that currently use DHIS2 to manage their immunization programs:
+Here are just a few examples from a selection of countries that show how DHIS2 can make an impact in management of immunization programs.

 Read, share, and discuss on the DHIS2 Community of Practice

 The Community of Practice (CoP) is the primary forum for DHIS2 discussion and support.
 There, you can read, discuss, and share user stories and best practices, raise and help resolve questions and issues, and connect with other members of the global DHIS2 immunization community.
-Visit the Immunization forum on the CoP to join the conversation.
+Visit the CoP Immunization forum to join the conversation.

 Developed with global support